Follow our expert tips to reach your health and fitness goals – our small changes will keep you feeling great all year

-From eating vegan food to keeping active with an exciting new sport, here are five ways to make 2019 your healthiest year yet…
+From eating vegan food to keeping active with an exciting new sport, here are seven ways to make 2020 your healthiest year yet…

 We all already know why we should be eating five portions of fruit and veg every day as part of a balanced diet.
 There’s evidence of a lower risk of heart disease, stroke and some cancers, plus the possibility of higher energy levels and better mood from all those essential vitamins and minerals.

 And getting five portions in a day can be easier than you might think.
 Having a sliced banana with your morning cereal is a quick way to get a portion in, as is swapping your mid-morning biscuit for a tangerine.
 Your recommended daily portions of fruit and veg can be fresh, tinned, frozen or dried, but it’s best to consume dried fruit, juices and smoothies at mealtimes to prevent tooth decay.
-The NHS has more of a lowdown on nutrition and recipes with sneaky ‘hidden' vegetables, which work especially well for kids, too.
+The NHS guidelines for nutrition and recipes with 'hidden' vegetables are great for all the family, especially for kids.

 Regular check-ups will not only maintain the health of your teeth and eyes, but can also pick up early signs of other issues.
 Your optician will test for problems with your eyes that may suggest diabetes or high blood pressure, while your dentist will check for gum disease, which is linked to a higher risk of heart attack and other cardiovascular issues.